ali-raheem/LGRemote.rs/README.md

 # Installation

+This project uses `cargo` for build managment and is written entirely in `rust`.
+Binaries are not yet available.

 Either clone this repo and run `cargo install --path .` or install via https://crates.io with `cargo install LGremote`.

 # Usage